Magnus Carlsen Chess Tour 2020

-The 2020 Magnus Carlsen Chess Tour was a series of online chess tournaments featuring most of the world’s best players, playing for a prize money pool of US$ 1 million.
-The tour consisted of 4 super-tournaments, with the winners then playing in a Grand Final in August 2020.
+The 2020 Magnus Carlsen Chess Tour was a series of online chess tournaments featuring most of the world’s best players, playing for a prize money pool of US $1 million.
+The tour consisted of four super-tournaments (elite competitions), with the winners then playing in a Grand Final in August 2020.

 Format

 There were 5 total tournaments in the tour: